v2i0s2h2/open-chat-bots/rs/sdk/README.md

 }
 ```

 When a user types a `/command` they can either select it from the popup, in which case if there are command parameters defined, a dialog box will be shown with appropriate UI input widgets for each type of parameter.
-Or, the user can fully type the `/command` and keep typing any parameter values (aka arguments) into the message entry field, in which case OpenChat will validate any inputs to ensure they conform to the parameter definitions.
+Or, the user can fully type the `/command` and keep typing any parameter values (aka arguments) into the message entry field, in which case OpenChat will validate the inputs to ensure they conform to the parameter definitions.
 Each parameter has a `name` and optional `description`.
 It has an optional `placeholder` which is shown in the parameter input widget as a guide to the user.
-Next is a flag to indicate whether this is a `required` parameter.
+It also has a flag to indicate whether this is a `required` parameter.
 If not the user can leave it empty and the bot will use a default value.
 Finally the `param_type` is specified.

 ```
 pub enum BotCommandParamType {
-    UserParam,
     BooleanParam,
     StringParam(StringParam),
     IntegerParam(IntegerParam),
     DecimalParam(DecimalParam),
     DateTimeParam(DateTimeParam),
+    UserParam,
 }
 ```